ozguryilmaz/Math307---2021WT2/_sources/index.md

 ## Python

 We will use Python, deployed in Jupyter notebooks, to do computations.
 No prior knowledge of Python is assumed.
-Detailed information on Python can be found at [Mathematical Python: https://www.math.ubc.ca/~pwalls/math-python/]
+Detailed information on Python can be found at [Mathematical Python](https://www.math.ubc.ca/~pwalls/math-python/)

 ## Learning Goals